lytmercy/smr_1_lab/README.md

-#  Labs work from Statistical Methods of Recognition
+#  Laboratory works from Statistical Methods of Recognition